 Optional Post-voyage Extension: Blue and Fin Whales

-Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking, stand up paddleboarding; certified photo instructor; video chronicle of your trip; all meals onboard ship; non-alcoholic beverages onboard ship.
+One pre-voyage hotel night in Loreto with welcome dinner and breakfast (1/16/2020 only); transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking, stand up paddleboarding; certified photo instructor; video chronicle of your trip; all meals onboard ship; non-alcoholic beverages onboard ship.
 Subject to change without notice.

 Air transportation; extensions; passport, visa, immigration fees; meals not indicated; baggage/accident/travel protection plan; items of a personal nature such as alcoholic beverages, Internet, laundry, etc.; gratuities to ship's crew at your discretion; fuel surcharge may apply.